 "Failure is just not option when you are treating a lethal but curable infectious disease," says Dr. Anne Goldfeld, GHC president and co-founder.
 "We are fortunate to have the opportunity to partner with the Ethiopian Ministry of Health, St. Peter's Hospital, and the Gondar University Hospital."

-To further the impact of its work, GHC plans to scale its programs in the north of Ethiopia in the Amhara region, following the community-based approach established by GHC/CHC in Cambodia, where more than 32,000 have been treated for TB to date and where CHC/GHC initiated the Cambodian countrywide MDR program in 2006 in partnership with that country's National TB Program.
+To further the impact of its work, GHC plans to scale its programs in the north of Ethiopia in the Amhara region, following the community-based approach established by GHC/CHC in Cambodia, where more than 38,000 have been treated for TB to date and where CHC/GHC initiated the Cambodian countrywide drug-resistant TB program in 2006 in partnership with that country's National TB Program.
 The unique model of community-based care and treatment that has its roots in the refugee camps of the Thai-Cambodia border in the 1980's, has been central to the program's success first in Cambodia and now in Ethiopia, where 80% of patients are receiving outpatient and community-based care after initial hospitalization and treatment.
-In addition, nearly 100 patients have been initiated on MDR-TB treatment as outpatients, and all are receiving multidisciplinary care in the form of nutritional support and social support.
+In addition, nearly 100 patients have been initiated on drug-resistant TB treatment as outpatients, and all are receiving multidisciplinary care in the form of nutritional support and social support.